SridharThayumanavar/Background-Process/README.md

+# Common Framework for All Background Process to Notify Process Completion to the Users.
 # Overview
 To indicate the users about the completion of the long running background processes irrespective of the pages through notification.